 4. Create Themed Days

 If hashtags don’t do it for your community, you can always create subgroups to support different types of content.
-One subgroup can host AMA-style chats, another can be a place where members are encouraged to network with each other.
+One subgroup can host AMA-style chats, another can be a place where members are encouraged to network with each other based on similar interests.